 [Section 127 amended: No. 58 of 1951 s.
 13; No. 43 of 1996 s.
 15.]

-128. Ballot paper, how to be marked by elector
+128. How ballot paper to be marked by elector

+(1) For the purposes of this section —

+(a) a square is above the line on a ballot paper if the square is printed on the ballot paper under section 113B(5)(b);

+(b) a square is below the line on a ballot paper if the square is printed on the ballot paper under section 113B(5)(a).

-(1) In an election where there are only 2 candidates on the ballot paper an elector shall mark his vote on the ballot paper by placing the numeral “1” in the square opposite the name of the candidate for whom he votes.
+(2) In a single member election where there are only 2 candidates on the ballot paper an elector must mark the elector’s vote on the ballot paper by placing the numeral 1 in the square opposite the name of the candidate for whom the elector votes.

-(2) In an election in a region where there are more than 2 candidates on the ballot paper an elector shall mark his vote on the ballot paper —

-(a) by placing the numeral “1” in the square opposite the name of the candidate for whom he votes as his first preference and consecutive numerals beginning with the numeral “2” in the squares opposite the names of the remaining candidates so as to indicate the order of his preference for all candidates; or

-(b) by placing the numeral “1”, a tick or a cross in a voting ticket square printed on the ballot paper.

-(3) In an election in a district where there are more than 2 candidates on the ballot paper an elector shall mark his vote on the ballot paper by placing the numeral “1” in the square opposite the name of the candidate for whom he votes as his first preference and consecutive numerals beginning with the numeral “2” in the squares opposite the names of the remaining candidates so as to indicate the order of his preference for all candidates.
+(3) In a single member election where there are more than 2 candidates on the ballot paper an elector must mark the elector’s vote on the ballot paper by placing the numeral 1 in the square opposite the name of the candidate for whom the elector votes as the elector’s first preference and consecutive numerals from 2 in the squares opposite the names of the remaining candidates so as to indicate the elector’s order of preference for all candidates.

+(4) In a Council election where the relevant number is more than one and there are no squares printed on the ballot papers under section 113B(5)(b), the elector’s vote must be marked on the ballot paper as follows —

+(a) if there are more than 20 squares on the ballot paper —

+(i) the numeral 1 must be placed in the square on the ballot paper opposite the name of a candidate so as to indicate the candidate for whom the elector votes as a first preference; and

+(ii) at least the consecutive numerals 2 to 20 must be placed in the squares on the ballot paper opposite the names of other candidates so as to indicate the elector’s order of preference for other candidates;

+(b) if there are 20 or fewer squares on the ballot paper —

+(i) the numeral 1 must be placed in the square on the ballot paper opposite the name of a candidate so as to indicate the candidate for whom the elector votes as a first preference; and

+(ii) consecutive numerals from 2 must be placed in the squares on the ballot paper opposite the names of the other candidates so as to indicate the elector’s order of preference for all candidates.